-The purpose of our research is to analyze and develop different uses of geospatial data, spatial understanding and their applications in the areas of natural and human environment alike.
-Through applied scientific research projects the chair is directly involved in developing solutions for problems in the scope of the state and local governments.
+The purpose of our research is to analyze and develop different uses of geospatial data, spatial understanding, and their applications in the areas of natural and human environments alike.
+Through applied scientific research projects, the chair is directly involved in developing solutions for problems in the scope of the state and local governments.
 The chair also carries out ongoing research related to the history of Estonian cartography started by Professor Endel Varep.

 At the Chair of Geoinformatics and Cartographyhave we have several focused research labs and work groups, including:

 - Landscape Geoinformatics

 - The use of landscape metrics in describing and relating spatial patterns to ecological, physical and social phenomena; the effect of urbanization on spatial patterns; analysis of the reliability and the uncertainty of the landscape metrics